borkdude/nbb-action-example/README.md

 tutorial but instead of JavaScript it uses a small JS wrapper `index.mjs` + the actual CLJS script `action.cljs`.

-All JS dependencies, including nbb, are compiled into a single file, `dist/index.mjs`, using [ncc](https://github.com/vercel/ncc/).
-This is recommended in the Github docs as an alternative to commiting your `node_modules` into git.
-Because `ncc` needs to statically know which dependencies are required, this is done in the `index.mjs` wrapper and not inside the `action.cljs` script.
-The dependencies are then passed as parameters into a function defined in `action.cljs`.

 Because Github actions uses an old version of Node.js (12, see [issue](https://github.com/actions/runner/issues/772)), the action currently uses a workaround in `run.cjs`: it forks to the system-wide installed version of